Microsoft/azure-docs.pt-pt/articles/service-fabric/service-fabric-resource-governance.md

 </Section>
 ```

-## <a name="specify-resource-governance"></a>Especifique a governação de recursos
+## <a name="specify-resource-governance"></a>Especificar governança de recursos

-Limites de governação de recursos são especificados no manifesto do aplicativo (ServiceManifestImport secção), conforme mostrado no exemplo a seguir:
+Os limites de governança de recursos são especificados no manifesto do aplicativo (seção ServiceManifestImport), conforme mostrado no exemplo a seguir:

 ```xml
 <?xml version='1.0' encoding='UTF-8'?>